-Adventure Out Loud is a social enterprise.
-This means we place the same emphasis on doing the right thing and making a positive impact in the communities we travel to, as we do on making a profit.
+We are a social enterprise.
+This means we place more emphasis on doing the right thing and making a positive impact in the communities we travel to than we do on making a profit.
 To prove it, we’ve graphed how your fee will be spent during this adventure.

 We are proud to report that 63% of your fee will be spent in Tanzania, stimulating local business, creating local jobs and supporting local communities.
 Another 2%, the same percentage as our profit, is invested back into local initiatives and grass-roots charities.

 Adventure Out Loud to meet you at the Kilimanjaro International Airport and transfer you to our guesthouse.
 Introduction dinner and drinks with the group.